AdobeDocs/experience-platform.en/help/segmentation/pql/array-functions.md

 ## Map

 The `map` function is used to create a new array by applying an expression to each item in a given array.
+This function returns an array.

 **Format**